brandsExclusive/handbook/engineering/collaboration.md

 ## Weekly Kickoff

-At the start of each week it's encouraged that everyone posts a message in the \#general room with what they intend to achieve for the week.
+At the start of each week, a representative from each team should post in the \#general room with what their team intends to achieve for the week.
 This is so eveyone gets a general overview of what everyone else is doing.

+## 2 week sprints

+We work in 2 week sprints.
+Teams have some autonomy in how they run sprints but we suggest a format like this:

+**1st Monday:** Sprint start.
+Each team to meet, decide what their goals are for that sprint, and post in the \#general channel.
+**1st Thursday:** Delivery Lead to remind teams of their action items from the previous sprint **2nd Monday:** Team to review progress against sprint goals and ensure focus is maintained **2nd Thursday:** Team retro.
+Delivery Lead to capture action items.
+**2nd Friday:** Tidy up day.
+Polish things you rushed.
+Scratch your own itches within the code base.